James P. Johnson: Early life and education

+Early career: 1914—1929

 In 1914, while performing in Newark, New Jersey with singer Lillie Mae Wright, who became his wife three years later, Johnson met Willie "The Lion" Smith.
 Smith and Johnson shared many of the same ideas regarding entertainers and their stage appearance.
 These beliefs and their complementary personalities led the two to become best friends.
 Starting in 1918, Johnson and Wright began touring together in the Smart Set Revue before settling back in New York in 1919.

-Before 1920, Johnson had gained a reputation as a pianist on the East coast on a par with Eubie Blake and Luckey Roberts and made dozens of player piano roll recordings initially documenting his own ragtime compositions before recording for Aeolian, Perfection (the label of the Standard Music Roll Co., Orange, NJ), Artempo (label of Bennett & White, Inc., Newark, NJ), Rythmodik, and QRS during the period from 1917 to 1927.
+Before 1920, Johnson had gained a reputation as a pianist on the East coast on a par with Eubie Blake and Luckey Roberts and made dozens of player piano roll recordings initially documenting his own ragtime compositions before recording for Aeolian, Perfection (the label of the Standard Music Roll Co., Orange, New Jersey), Artempo (label of Bennett & White, Inc., Newark, New Jersey), Rythmodik, and QRS during the period from 1917 to 1927.
 During this period he met George Gershwin, who was also a young piano-roll artist at Aeolian.